 While everyone can benefit from a simple, relaxing massage, our massage therapists, Rachel Smith and Drexyl Eitniear have extensive experience and continuing education in many highly specialized modalities.

 Don’t know which kind of massage you want?
 You needn’t worry: Most experienced massage therapists combine techniques in response to your body in the moment.
 You can trust them to help choose the most helpful modalities for you.

 Or try the most gentle therapy; Reiki.
-It’s a hands off energy technique that can move deep energy blocks.
-Ashley Davis offers this service at Six Fishes.
+It’s a hands-off energy technique that can move deep energy blocks.

 Our therapists will take the time to learn your health history and craft a thoughtful, effective treatment plan.